gramian/chicken-arcadedb/README.md

 Returns **boolean** that is true if creating new database **symbol** `db` succeded;
 returns `#f` if a server error occurs or no response is received.

+This command can only be executed by the root or admin user.

 #### a-delete
 ```
 (a-delete db)
 ```
 Returns **boolean** that is true if deleting database **symbol** `db` succeded;
 returns `#f` if a server error occurs or no response is received.

+This command can only be executed by the root or admin user.

 ### Database Connection